WHERE TO SAIL IN CROATIA?

 WEATHER & MOORINGS

-Croatia has practically no tidal difference, while currents hardly reach 2 knots in narrow passages between the islands.
+Croatian Adriatic has practically no tidal difference, while currents hardly reach 2 knots in narrow passages between the islands.
 Weather during the charter season is pretty much the same as everywhere else in the east Mediterranean (Italy, Greece).
-You can expect relatively calm and sunny weather during the summer season at the Croatian coast, though you might encounter an isolated thunderstorm roughing up the sea.
+That is why expect relatively calm and sunny weather during the summer season in Croatia, though you might encounter an isolated thunderstorm roughing up the sea.

-The cooling Maestral wind is prevailing at Croatian Adriatic sea.
+The cooling Maestral wind is prevailing.
 Blowing from the sea and picking up in the afternoon when the sun heats up the continental parts.
 When the wind direction follows the sun is always good sign predicting stable and calm weather.
 Stay alert and beware of the mighty BURA winds coming from the coastal mountain chain.
 That is when the conditions at sea are too dangerous and maritime traffic is banned.

 The forecast is issued every 6 hours on VHF channels in different frequencies that your skipper will monitor all the time.
 While you can check daily reports for Adriatic on a detailed weather forecasts issued by national Meteorological and Hidrological site(DHMZ) in English, German and Italian language.